Olive-Stuffed Chicken with Almonds – Gourmet Recipe

 You should follow along in your cookbook.
 You don’t have it?
 Why not?
 GO GET ONE NOW!
 No, I’ get on kickback for these mentions or any type of royalty if you DO buy it.

-Well, if you don’t have one, then this is what we did:
+Well, if you don’t have one, then this is how we made this chicken recipe:

 Mom toasted the almonds in the microwave without the butter.
 That’s how we lowered the fat grams.